-- 3 MINUTES OF THE MEETING OF THE BOARD HELD ON 23 JANUARY 2008 [Copy herewith]. - 4 DEPUTATIONS STANDING ORDER 3.5
+- 3. MINUTES OF THE MEETINGS OF THE BOARD HELD ON 21 JANUARY AND 4 FEBRUARY 2009 [copies herewith]. - 4.
+DEPUTATIONS STANDING ORDER 3.5

-(NOTE: The Board is required to receive a deputation(s) on a matter which is before the meeting of the Board provided that notice of the intended deputation and its object shall have been received by the Borough Solicitor by 12 noon on Monday 3 March 2008.
+(NOTE: The Board is required to receive a deputation(s) on a matter which is before the meeting of the Board provided that notice of the intended deputation and its object shall have been received by the Borough Solicitor by 12 noon on Monday, 2 March 2009.
 The total time for deputations in favour and against a proposal shall not exceed 10 minutes).

-5 PUBLIC QUESTIONS - STANDING ORDER 3.6
+5. PUBLIC QUESTIONS - STANDING ORDER 3.6

-(NOTE: The Board is required to allow a total of 15 minutes for questions from Members of the public on matters within the terms of reference of the Board provided that notice of such Question(s) shall have been submitted to the Borough Solicitor by 12 noon on Monday 3 March 2008).
+(NOTE: The Board is required to allow a total of 15 minutes for questions from Members of the public on matters within the terms of reference of the Board provided that notice of such Question(s) shall have been submitted to the Borough Solicitor by 12 noon on Monday, 2 March 2009).